brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 22 bht.md

 # Ephesians 1:22 Commentary Help Text

 ## BHT:
-Christ is described as the head over all things to the Church, which signifies His authority and influence in guiding and governing it.
-The Church, being His body, is filled by Him, exemplifying the close relationship between Christ and His people.
-This gift of headship is a valuable and excellent one, bestowed freely by God, and has a profound impact on the Church.
-The unity and vitality of the Church depend on the intimate connection between Christ as the head and believers as His body, as they receive continual communication and strength from Him.
+Christ is the Head of the Church, possessing unlimited authority over all things.
+Just as the body is connected to its head, the Church is intimately linked to Christ, receiving guidance, government, life, and influence from Him.
+This special gift of headship from God has immense value and benefits the Church greatly, ensuring unity and the continuous flow of activity, growth, and strength to every member.
+This truth is beautifully illustrated in Psalms 8:6, where God puts all things under Christ's feet, reinforcing His supreme reign and the Church's reliance on Him.

 ## Choicest Commentary Quotes:
 ### Henry Alford: